FESS Labourer

 • Safety Passport Alliance (SPA) Core H&S Course

-2. You only need to sit a separate ECS Health, Safety & Environmental Assessment if you passed any of the above courses over three years ago.
+2. You will need to sit a separate ECS Health, Safety & Environmental Assessment unless you completed one of the eligible CITB, CCNSG or SPA courses listed above during the past three years.

 3. Proof of engagement in the electrotechnical industry